 - Salt: I use a little to boost the flavors.

-- For the Eggless Icing I use powdered sugar, cornstarch, and some milk.
+- For the Eggless Icing I use powdered sugar, cornstarch, and some plant-based milk.

 5 IMPORTANT SUPER TIPS!